eugenielai/eugenielai.github.io/posts/dssg.md

 Hence the EV transformation strategy is much needed.

 As a part of the transformation strategy, EV infrastructure plays an essential role in promoting EV adoption.
-However, without adequate tech support, the existing process to determine where to install an EV charging site is solely based on experts' experiences and observations, despite a large volume of data owned by the city.
+However, without adequate tech support, the existing process to determine where to install an EV charging site is solely based on experts' experience, despite a large volume of data owned by the city.

 The **purpose** of our project is to help Surry adopt EV faster by providing city planners with statistical evidence to guide the EV infrastructure development.
 Specifically, our **goal** was to help the city strategically implement EV charging stations in Surrey.